 - Players may enter their own hole scores on the scorecard (it is not necessary for a marker to do it).

-- It is not necessary to have a marker physically certify the player’s hole scores, but some form of verbal certification should take place.
+- It is not necessary to have a marker physically certify the player’s hole scores, but some form of verbal certification should take place if at all possible.

 - It is not necessary to physically return a scorecard to the Committee provided the Committee can accept the scores in another way.